ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ### Changes to the `/etc/pam.d/sshd` file

-1. Comment out the `@include common-auth` line found at at its top:
+1. Comment out the first `@include common-auth` line found at at its top:

     ~~~sh
     # Standard Un*x authentication.